20centaurifux/coherence/README.md

 ### Effects & projection

 Stored information may depend on external resources.
 Sometimes data must be made unreadable after a certain point in time due to data protection regulations, for example.
-In such a case the payload can be stored in encrypted form.
+In such a case the payload may be stored in encrypted form.
 The key required for decryption has an expiration date.

 In **coherence** *actions* can be linked to any number of *triggers*, which in turn are triggered by an *effect* for a *reason*.
 If, for instance, a decryption key expires an *effect* event is appended to the event store.
 If an *effect* is read in during projection, the *actions* of all affected aggregates are replayed.